u1i/yoisho/chef-cookbook/README.md

 * wow.
 One line of code (ok, plus the 'depends' declaration) gets you Docker installed on your target machine.
 * attribute intrapolation is extremely powerful but can be tricky.
 * VI swap files (.swp) in the attributes or recipe directory will mess up chef-client run, and you'll see error messages you won't understand.
 Better close VI before uploading a cookbook.
+* an EC2 machine does not see its public IP address. node['ipaddress'] will ony give me the private IP.
+Will have to create an attribute that gets the output of a shell command (curl http://get-ip ...).
+Here I've used JavaScript in the landing page to rewrite the links based on window.location.href

 ## To Do